Monitoring all AWS resourcesGet Started with Automatic Dashboards

-Monitoring and storing logsGet Started with CloudWatch Logs
+Monitor and analyze logsGet Started with CloudWatch Logs

-To start monitoring logs with CloudWatch Logs, you need to first install and configure the CloudWatch Logs Agent to send your logs to CloudWatch.
+CloudWatch Logs automatically collects VPC flow logs from 30+ services.
+You can also collect and store custom logs from your applications, server, etc. easily via CloudWatch Logs Agent.
 The Agent can be installed directly on a new or running EC2 instance as well as through CloudFormation or Chef.
 Follow the instructions here to install and configure.

 Monitoring Amazon EC2 instances